sourabh-969/YouTube_Clone_Mern-Stack/README.md

 ## Project Overview

-This project is a full-stack YouTube clone built using the MERN (MongoDB, Express, React, Node.js) stack.
+This project is a full-stack YouTube clone built using the <a href="https://www.geeksforgeeks.org/mern-stack/"><b>MERN</b></a> (MongoDB, Express, React, Node.js) stack.
 It aims to replicate core features of YouTube, allowing users to view, interact with videos, and manage their own channels.

 ## Features